 Things to Do in Palm Springs

 Ride the Palm Springs Aerial Tramway for spectacular views of the Coachella Valley from 8,500 feet.
 Even in the spring, you’ll find snow at the top of the San Jacinto Mountains.
-Stay to admire the views or even camp for a few days at the site.
+Stay to admire the views or even camp.

 Stroll Palm Canyon Drive, the main drag downtown, for hundreds of shops and restaurants.